ZLB: A Blockchain to Tolerate Colluding Majorities: Background and Preliminaries

-\paragraph{Accountability.} The replicas of a blockchain system are, by default, not accountable in that their faults often go undetected.
-For example, when a replica creates a fork, it manages to double spend after one of the branches where it spent coins vanishes.
-This prevents other replicas from detecting this misbehavior in order to hold this replica accountable for its actions.
-Recently, Polygraph~\cite{CGG19,CGG20} introduced accountable consensus (Def.~\ref{def:accountability}) as the problem of solving consensus if $f<n/3$ and detecting eventually in case of disagreement $f_d \geq n/3$ faulty replicas.
+The replicas of a blockchain system are, by default, not accountable in that their faults often go undetected.
+For example, when a replica creates a fork, it manages to double spend after one of the blockchain branches where it spent coins vanishes.
+This naturally prevents other replicas from detecting frauds and from holding this replica accountable for its misbehavior.
+Recently, Polygraph~\cite{CGG20,CGG21} introduced accountable consensus (Def.~\ref{def:accountability}) as the problem of solving consensus if $f<n/3$ and eventually detecting $f_d \geq n/3$ faulty replicas in the case of a disagreement.